MURIC Reacts as CAN Supports US Genocide Allegation, Shares “Greatest Concern”

 • The organisation warned that such rhetoric could trigger extremism and foster deeper divisions among Nigerians

-• MURIC urged citizens to prioritise peace and prayed for President Tinubu to have wisdom in navigating the current national climate
+• MURIC urged citizens to prioritise peace and prayed for President Tinubu to have the wisdom to navigate the current national climate

 Ayokunle accuses the government of moral failure and complicity in widespread violence.

-Former CAN President Rev. Samson Ayokunle welcomes US military intervention.
+Former CAN president Rev. Samson Ayokunle welcomes US military intervention in Nigeria.
 Photo: Nigerian Baptist Convention

 Source: Facebook